appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

 ## Capabilities for Prebuilt WDA with `appium:prebuiltWDAPath`

 [Run Preinstalled WebDriverAgentRunner](./run-prebuilt-wda.md) provides `appium:prebuiltWDAPath` capability.
-It also achieves the same thing, but the `appium:prebuiltWDAPath` does not use `xcodebuild` like this page's method.
+It also achieves the same thing, but the `appium:prebuiltWDAPath` does not use `xcodebuild`.
+Please check the link for more details.

 ## Download Prebuilt WDA